Tshoks/T-Tutoring-Agency---Public-Repository/README.md

-# T-Tutoring-Agency--Learn-Java-And Selenium
+# T-Tutoring-Agency: Learning Java Basics And Integrating Selenium

 In this project we learn first the basics of Java, with the following aspects:
-  Part 1: Fundamentals of Programming
+  1. Part 1: Fundamentals of Programming
-  Part 2: Object Oriented Programming
+  2. Part 2: Object Oriented Programming
-  Part 3: Data Structures & Algorithms
+  3. Part 3: Data Structures & Algorithms

- And last but not least, we intergrate to our Java knowledge the knowledge of testing with Selenium as below:
+ And last but not least, we integrate to our Java knowledge the knowledge of testing with Selenium as below:
-  Part 4: Testing & Selenium Framework
+  4. Part 4: Testing & Selenium Framework

 # Objective of this project